hapi-server/data-specification/README.md

 # Cross Origin Resource Sharing

-HAPI servers should implement Cross Origin Resource Sharing (CORS) https://www.w3.org/TR/cors/ to allow AJAX requests by browser clients from any domain unless the server has a compelling reason not to.
-Not implementing CORS limits the type of clients that can be supported.
+Because of the increasing importance of JavaScript clients that use AJAX requests, HAPI servers are strongly encouraged to implement Cross Origin Resource Sharing (CORS) https://www.w3.org/TR/cors/.
+This will allow AJAX requests by browser clients from any domain.
+The security implications of enabling CORS are too complex to reiterate here, and server implementors are strongly encouraged to pursue deeper understanding before proceeding with CORS.
+But for servers with only public data, enabling CORS is fairly common, and not implementing CORS limits the type of clients that can be supported.

 # HAPI Status Codes